mirawebservices/scott-test-app/README.md

 # scott-test-app
-An app for testing pull requests
+An app for testing pull requests and fun stuff!